townie/fredrikaverpil.github.io/_posts/2017-01-29-docker-cleanup.md

 tags: [docker]
 ---

-Quick and easy way to remove all containers and all images along with their volumes:
+Quick and easy way to remove all containers (and their volumes) as well as all images:

 ```bash
 # Remove containers and their volumes